QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

 This keeps the component pattern consistent throughout our code and stops the top level render becoming the typical dumping ground of procedural code.

 *This is in effect, a (liberal) interpretation of the Flux pattern.
-In Flux, user interactions are modeled as actions which propagate through to a top-level dispatcher, then into a store which performs the business logic (mutating the model) and then kicks off a render utilising a virtual-DOM to improve performance (by minimising DOM operations).
-In our code, user interactions are modeled as events which propagate to the top level which performs the business logic (mutating the model) and then kicks off a render utilising [d3's update pattern](http://bost.ocks.org/mike/selection/) to improve performance (by minimising DOM operations).
+In Flux, user interactions are modelled as actions which propagate through to a top-level dispatcher, then into a store which performs the business logic (mutating the model) and then kicks off a render utilising a virtual-DOM to improve performance (by minimising DOM operations).
+In our code, user interactions are modelled as events which propagate to the top level which performs the business logic (mutating the model) and then kicks off a render utilising [d3's update pattern](http://bost.ocks.org/mike/selection/) to improve performance (by minimising DOM operations).
 Note that in both patterns user interactions always propagate to the top-level before being acted upon, there is no short-circuiting of rendering logic.*

 ## Optimising the series